 “My only question is, why has nobody thought to organise a dedicated week to celebrate craft in London before? ...having proved itself world class when it comes to design, jewellery, fashion and art (which already have their own weeks) London’s inaugural Craft Week seems long overdue.’’
 Henrietta Thompson, The Telegraph Luxury

 London Craft Week, as a small private not-for-profit organisation, could not have done this without a great deal of help.
-With Vacheron Constantin as our founding partner, it has established a festival which doesn’t rely on public funds.
+With Vacheron Constantin as our founding partner and our sponsors; Grosvenor London, St James's Market The GREAT Campaign and Mulberry, we have established a festival which doesn’t rely on public funds.
 Indeed, the sponsors and programme partners generous support enables charities, museums, colleges and galleries, as well as independent makers, to play such a central role.
 In particular we would like to thank:

 Celine Larose and Laura de’Castiglioni, Vacheron Constantin; Kirsten Dunne, GLA ; Michelle Emmerson, Walpole; Richard Edwards, Arts Council England; Rosy Greenlees, Crafts Council; Mark Henderson, The New Craftsmen; Patricia Lovett MBE, The Heritage Crafts Association; Vanessa Swann, Cockpit Arts; as well as Praline, design agency; and all the makers, organisations and venues involved in the week.

 Thank you for expert advice from the following specialists: